 The timesheet format - monthly, weekly, or flexible (the employee can choose between monthly and weekly)

-You can set up assignments (or "projects") to categorise employee time tracking.
-For example, if an employee has to track their time across multiple client sites, you can create a separate assignment for each one.
+You can set up assignments (or "projects") to categorize employee time tracking.
+For example, if an employee has to track their time across multiple department or sites, you can create a separate assignment for each one.

 To create your first assignment, click on the "New Assignment" button.

 You can nest assignments under each other to group related assignments.
-Simply ensure that the top-level assignment has already been created, then when adding the assignments to be nested, select a Parent Assignment.
+Simply ensure that the top-level assignment has already been created, then when adding the assignments to be linked, select a Parent Assignment.

 You can create as many assignments and layers as needed.